simon01239/ada/index.md

 Sentiment Analysis: we use TextBlob to extract the polarity and subjectivity of quotes.

 ## Topic selection
-We decided to examine the situation in the countries in the following topics:
+We decided to examine the situation of each country in the following topics:
 - Immigration
 - European Union and Brexit
 - Discriminations (racism, based on gender, homophobia)